rush-db/rushdb/docs/docs/python-sdk/labels.md

 ### find()

-Retrieves a list of properties based on optional search criteria.
+Retrieves a find of properties based on optional search criteria.

 **Signature:**
 ```python